 Areas that are covered during IR Thermal Imaging:

-A. Possible trapped moisture or breaches inside of walls, ceilings and floors and especially concerns with a roofing system.
+A. Possible trapped moisture or breaches inside of walls, ceilings and floors and especially with a roofing system.

 B. Serious energy losses with HVAC systems and ducts.